-It truly depends on the length of the book, the amount of existing content you’re incorporating, how quickly you come up with the words, how much of a perfectionist you are with editing and formatting, and etc.
+It truly depends on the length of the book, the amount of existing content you’re incorporating, how quickly you come up with the words, how much of a perfectionist you are with editing and formatting, etc.

-All of that being said, there’s no reason why you can’t knock it out in a few weeks or even less if you have a solid plan of action and clear idea of what you’re creating.
+All of that being said, there’s no reason why you can’t knock it out in a few weeks or even less if you have a solid plan of action and a clear idea of what you’re creating.

 How long does your ebook need to be?

 This is something that has changed quite a lot in recent years.
 People used to expect ebooks to be as long as any book you’d pick up in your local bookstore.

 (In case you’re wondering, that’s an average minimum of 10,000 words for non-fiction print books, and 50,000 – 100,000 words for fiction print books.)

 But in this age of short-form content that’s swiftly becoming the norm, even a very short ebook (like 2,000 to 3,000 words) is acceptable–as long as you’re delivering valuable information and ideas that the reader won’t really find on the rest of your website.